Marketers are throwing ever-evolving jargon at you. How do you know what to track to measure the bang for your buck?

 It’s all about “shaping” demand

 Everyone who’s taken a business class or spent time in business leadership knows about supply and demand.
-Marketers live on the demand side of the equation.
+Marketers live mainly on the demand side of the equation.

 Some of it is obvious, like demand generation, lead generation, opportunity qualification, pipeline building.

 But even marketing activities that seem to have nothing to do with demand generation are part of a strategy to “shape” demand for your company’s offerings.

 Shaping demand partly means maximizing the demand for your products or services.

 Demand Generation by Changing Supply